objcio/articles/2014-07-08-sandbox-scripting.md

 	}];

 For this to work, you MUST update the Capbilities > App Sandbox > File Access > User Selected File to Read/Write.

+Note: You can run this code using my Scriptinator project on GitHub.
+For a real world example, take a look at the Overlay tool in xScope.
+It has a user-friendly setup procedure and sophisticated scripting that lets the app communicate with the customer's web browser.
+As a bonus, you'll find that xScope is a great tool for doing development: that's why we wrote it!

 Scripting Tasks